-My complete guide to Cinque Terre // Where to stay in Cinque Terre
+My Cinque Terre Itinerary // Where to stay in Cinque Terre

 To be honest I wouldn’t know which town would be best to stay in and that is because all of them are lovely!
 But let’s take them one by one and let me tell you a little bit about each and my impressions, and I’ll let you be the one to choose the perfect town where to stay in Cinque Terre.

 The first little town if you are coming from Levanto, and the most different from all the others, Monterosso is where you will have the possibility of staying at the beach as well if that is what you’re in for.
 Just don’t expect sand, because that’s not what you’ll find.